deco3500-2017/teamhighfive/Week 8 Stand Up/readme.md

 From this user test, we are able to find the following issues that need to be enhanced.

-- Validation of user’s identity

-People are always afraid to do business or share their mind with a stranger.
+- Validation of user’s identity: People are always afraid to do business or share their mind with a stranger.
 A validation of user’s identity such as photo ID could help the user be more trustful.

 - Validation of user’s certificates